stephdust/ESP32-PoolMaster-SD/README.md

 |{"PhPIDParams":[1330000,0,0.0]} | respectively set Kp,Ki,Kd parameters of the Ph PID loop.
 In this example they are set to 1330000, 0 and 0
 |{"OrpPIDWSize":3600000} | set the window size of the Orp PID loop in msec, 60mins in this example
 |{"PhPIDWSize":1200000} | set the window size of the Ph PID loop in msec, 20mins in this example
-|{"Date":[1,1,1,18,13,32,0]} | set date/time of RTC module in the following format: (Day of the month, Day of the week, Month, Year, Hour, Minute, Seconds), in this example: Monday 1st January 2018 - 13h32mn00secs
 |{"FiltT0":9} | set the earliest hour (9:00 in this example) to run filtration pump.
 Filtration pump will not run beofre that hour
 |{"FiltT1":20} | set the latest hour (20:00 in this example) to run filtration pump.
 Filtration pump will not run after that hour
 |{"PubPeriod":30} | set the periodicity (in seconds) at which the system measurement (pumps states, tank levels states, measured values, etc) will be published to the MQTT broker